Change Management Training for Leaders: Why Simulations Beat Seminars

 Why Simulations Produce What Seminars Can't

-A simulation of change — whether it’s a board game, a live scenario, or a structured social game — puts participants inside the experience rather than outside it.
-They’re not analysing a case study of someone else navigating a change initiative.
+A simulation of change — whether it's a board game, a live scenario, or a structured social game — puts participants inside the experience rather than outside it.
+They're not analysing a case study of someone else navigating a change initiative.
 Participants navigate one themselves, in real time, with other people who have their own interests and blind spots and responses to pressure.
-The decisions matter, at least within the simulation.
-The consequences unfold in ways that surprise people.
-And the emotional reality of leading change — the resistance, the coalition-building, the moments where conviction wavers — becomes available for examination in a way that no case study or lecture can replicate.

-What Good Change Management Training for Leaders Actually Develops
+What Good Change Management Training Actually Develops

 These capabilities don't develop through lectures.
 They develop through repeated practice in conditions that approximate the real thing, followed by structured reflection on what happened.
 That cycle — experience, observation, reflection, application — is how adults actually learn complex skills.
 The seminar format short-circuits it by going straight to the reflection stage, without the experience that makes reflection meaningful.